 In the third Ike suffered a serious gash over his right eye and in round four Montgomery made it a target, landing left hooks to the injured optic.
 The pace quickened and the angry battlers kept trading heavy shots after the bell.
 Round five was no less intense and those waiting for the older Montgomery to fade wondered if maybe Ike was going to be the one to fall again.
 Maybe the “Bobcat” just had his number.

 But in round six Williams started working the jab again, keeping his rival at the end of his reach and slowing the pace of the battle just enough to lull a winded Montgomery into a slight stupor.
 Then, without the slightest warning, Ike pounced and unleashed a withering, non-stop two-fisted attack.
 Montgomery reeled under the fusillade of blows, every strike doing damage.
 He tried to hold his ground and fire back but the younger man’s assault was too ferocious.
 Rights and lefts struck flush and propelled him through the ropes and almost out of the ring, his upper body draped over the middle strand before he collapsed on his side.

-Montgomery beat the count but he was mortally wounded.
-Another cruel battering followed before he was floored a second time.
-Perhaps it was hatred that pushed the stunned and dazed fighter to again pull himself off the canvas but his footing was uncertain and the referee finished the count and then signaled that the battle was over.
+Montgomery beat the count but it was obvious to all that he was in very bad shape.
+Another cruel pummeling followed before he was floored a second time.
+Perhaps it was hatred that compelled the stunned and battered fighter to again pull himself up off the canvas but his footing was uncertain and the referee finished the count and then signaled that the battle was over.
 Ike Williams had his revenge.
 Of secondary importance was the undisputed championship of the world and his standing as one of the greatest lightweights of all-time. — Robert Portis